Nguyễn Thị Kim Ngân

-Nguyễn Thị Kim Ngân (/vi/; born 12 April 1954, in Bến Tre Province) is a Vietnamese economist and politician.
+Madam Nguyễn Thị Kim Ngân (/vi/; born 12 April 1954, in Bến Tre Province) is a Vietnamese economist and politician.
 She is the first woman in Vietnamese history to head the country's legislature, serving as the eleventh Chair of the National Assembly of Vietnam from 2016 to 2021.
 She was a member of the 12th Politburo of the Communist Party, the country's highest decision-making body, in which she ranked second after General Secretary Nguyễn Phú Trọng.

 Ngân previously served in the cabinet of Nguyễn Tấn Dũng from 2006 to 2011 under various ministries.
 Prior to entering national politics, she held the post of Party Secretary (de facto Governor) of Hải Dương province from 2002 to 2006, being the first woman to hold this position and the only female provincial chief in Vietnam at that time.

 Early life

 Nguyễn Thị Kim Ngân was born on 12 April 1954 at the commune of Châu Hòa in Giồng Trôm District, Bến Tre Province.
 Her mother Nguyễn Thị Sang (died in 2006), commonly known as Má Sáu, is the secret basis of Bến Tre revolution.
 During the Vietnam War, her family was active in the National Front for the Liberation of South Vietnam.
 She was raised by her mother and educated in the territories controlled by the Republic of Vietnam.
 Her husband is Lê Trung Dũng.